firdan-machda/chatbot_kossie_lib/README.md

 Replace your_api_key_here with your actual OpenAI API key.

+### Note:
+There is a rate limit on OpenAI API calls, which is currently set at 3 calls per minute.
+If you exceed this limit, the chatbot_conversation and chatbot_summary functions will raise an error.

 ## Configuration
 You can configure ChatBot by passing a JSON configuration file to the ChatBot constructor: